3 Preparation for antiretroviral treatment

-Some lay counsellors are on antiretroviral treatment themselves.
+Some lay counsellors are on ART themselves.
 They have a personal understanding of what it means to be living with HIV and to successfully adhere to treatment.
-As a result, these lay counsellors are good role models for patients starting antiretroviral treatment.
+As a result, these lay counsellors are good role models for patients starting ART.

 Lay counsellors undergo careful training which provides them with the knowledge and skills to function in their new role as counsellors and educators.
 Without lay counsellors, most antiretroviral clinics would not be able to function.
 They are essential members of the treatment team as they know the community well, usually speak the patients’ home language and help to maintain close contact between patients and the clinic.

-Lay counsellors promote a healthy lifestyle and often follow up the patient once antiretroviral treatment is started.
+Lay counsellors promote a healthy lifestyle and often follow up the patient once ART is started.
 Tracing patients that fail to collect their medicines regularly or miss a clinic appointment is another important function.

 Lay counsellors are invaluable members of the treatment team.

 3-38 Should patients have their own counsellor?

 A personal counsellor is a great advantage if it is possible to have one.
-Often the success of antiretroviral treatment depends on the help and support of a lay counsellor.
+Often the success of ART depends on the help and support of a lay counsellor.
 The counsellor should develop a special, caring relationship with the patient.
 They can perform the home visit, meet the patient at each clinic visit and act as the contact between the patient and the clinic team.

 It is a great advantage if each patient can have a personal counsellor.

 3-39 What should be done at the second clinic visit?

-The second visit is usually arranged for 1 to 2 weeks after the first visit.
+The second visit is usually arranged within 7 days of diagnosis.
 During this time the patient has had some time to consider the implications of ART.
 The following should be done at the second assessment visit:

 - If the patient is unwell, a clinical assessment should be repeated.

 - A second group or individual education and information session is provided.